 Cage-Free Hotel Pledges Mean Little Without Strong Regulation

 Eggs are one of the most commonly used ingredients in hotel food service, from breakfast buffets to baked goods.
-In recent years, many major hotel chains have publicly committed to sourcing 100% cage-free eggs — a welfare improvement that allows hens to move freely and engage in natural behaviors like perching and dust-bathing rather than being confined in wire cages where movement is severely restricted.
+In recent years, many major hotel chains have publicly committed to sourcing 100% cage-free eggs — a welfare improvement that allows hens to move more freely and engage in natural behaviors like perching and dust-bathing rather than being confined in wire cages where movement is severely restricted.
 But making a global commitment is far easier than fulfilling one.
 While hotel headquarters may set cage-free targets for their entire portfolio, the availability of cage-free eggs varies dramatically depending on where a hotel actually operates — and that gap has real consequences for hens around the world.

 This report, commissioned by the World Sustainable Hospitality Alliance and authored by researchers at Michigan State University, set out to diagnose why cage-free adoption in the hospitality sector differs so dramatically across markets.
 The researchers aimed to identify where cage-free sourcing is currently feasible, where it remains constrained, and what factors most determine progress in practice.